 Feeling Hungry?
-Enjoy takeout from great local small businesses Geisha Girls Sushi and Smokey G's Smokehouse, located at Robert.
+Enjoy takeout from great local small business Smokey G's Smokehouse, located at Robert.
 C. Valade Park.
-Both restaurants are open Wednesday- Sunday from 12-8PM for carryout and delivery via web services.
+Smokey G's is open Thursday- Saturday from 11AM-8PM and Sunday from 11AM - 6PM for carryout and delivery via web services.

 - Friday 4-9pm